 For each column, you can hover over its name to display a menu from where you view the following options for managing your columns:

-|Duplicate||Allows you to duplicates the column in the table.
+|Duplicate||Duplicates the column in the table.
 This is useful if you need the same column with some modifications.|

-|Hide||Allows you to hide a column.
+|Hide||Hide a column.
 Click this option if you want to import the data associated with this column, but do not want this column available to dashboard designers and viewers.|

-|Indexed||Allows you to index the column data for quicker processing in subsequent builds.|
+|Indexed||Index the column data for quicker processing in subsequent builds.|

-|Change Data Type||Allows you to change the data type of your column in the ElastiCube.
+|Change Data Type||Change the data type of your column in the ElastiCube.
 This does not change the column type in the original data source.|